 Disclaimer: To the fullest extent permissible under applicable law, LPEA does not accept any responsibility or liability of any kind, with respect to the accuracy or completeness of the information and data from this documentation.
 The information and data provided in this documentation are for general information purposes.
 It is not investment advice nor can it take account of your own particular circumstances.
 If you require any advice, you should contact a financial or other professional adviser.
-No material in this documentation is an offer or solicitation to
+No material in this documentation is an offer or solicitation to buy or sell any professional services, financial products or investments.

-Special thanks: The LPEA team would like to thank our photographer Eric Devillet for his sympathy and artistic eye, Tonika Hirdman from the Fondation de Luxembourg
+Special thanks: The LPEA team would like to thank our photographer Eric Devillet for his sympathy and artistic eye, Tonika Hirdman from the Fondation de Luxembourg as well as Chantal Hoffmann, Piero Ruscitti and Bob Reding of the ABBL for their help in organising the photoshoots.